 Simple: because it forces political parties to give a shit about YOU.
 Or at least more of a shit than they would otherwise.

-Not only does this mean that minor parties that represent the things you care about are vastly more likely to get a seat in parliament, it also mean the big two parties have to pay attention to those minor parties in case voters get sick of their bullshit and vote for a minor party that better represents them.
+Not only does this mean that minor parties that represent the things you care about are vastly more likely to get a seat in parliament, it also mean the big two parties have to pay attention to those minor parties in case voters get sick of their bullshit and vote for a minor party in protest.

-So on Saturday 2 June 2016, as you dodge the army of twats hovering in front of the polling booth, only to be confronted with roll of toilet paper claiming to be the Senate voting ballot, bear all this in mind.
+So on Saturday 2 June 2016, as you dodge the army of twats hovering in front of the polling booth (and I say that as someone who used to be one of those twats), only to be confronted with a roll of toilet paper claiming to be the Senate voting ballot, bear all this in mind.
 It might be a pain in the arse, but it’s a small price to pay for keeping the bastards listening.

 For anyone who wants a far more entertaining explanation of how the Australian preference system works, and why you should pay attention to it, check out this great webcomic by Chicken Nation.
 It has pictures!